 Guide to Painless Parking

 The City of Tybee Island has made the transition to Pay-and-Display equipment.
 The barrier gate systems have been removed as well as many of the traditional parking meters.
-The rates are $1.50 per hour on the side streets and Butler Avenue and $2 per hour at the beach-side lots and south of 14th Street, 8 a.m. to 8 p.m. year-round, including weekends and holidays.
+The rates are $2 per hour, 8 a.m. to 8 p.m. year-round, including weekends and holidays.

 Visitors may purchase up to 3 days with a credit card at the Pay-and-Display machines.